petechd/eq-questionnaire-schemas/style_guide.md

 - Region Code
-    - Depending on its value, different structure of sections is generated (e.g. certain questions omitted).
+    - Depending on its value, a different questionnaire structure can be generated.
+For example, extra questions in the Wales questionnaire.
     - Also used to vary content.
 For example:
       ```
       local radioOption = (